ComposioHQ/composio/js/examples/report-template-generator-agent/readme.md

 # Report Template Generator Agent Demo

-This demo shows how to create a report template generator agent that can generate report templates on Google Docsautomatically using Composio and Vercel.
+This demo shows how to create a report template generator agent that can generate report templates on Google Docs automatically using Composio and Vercel.

 ## Setup